 Published in Accommodation with Comments Off on Fisherhaven Travellers Lodge

-Fisherhaven Travellers Lodge would like to welcome and offer you the opportunity of ‘taking- that- break -away’
+Fisherhaven Travellers Lodge,a 4 star establishment, graded annually by the Tourism Grading Council of South Africa would like to welcome and offer you the opportunity of taking that “well-deserved- break -away”.

 There are various affordable room options available to accommodate your holiday requirements.
 Breakfast is available on request or you can prepare your own meals in the fully equipped guest kitchen / indoor barbeque facility in the poolroom.

 Come and experience the peace, tranquility and beauty of the surrounds.
 Fisherhaven is proud to be the home of a herd of the Rooisand wild horses, the only wild horses in South Africa.
 We are ideally situated on the Whale Coast route enabling you the chance to explore the different towns of interest including; Bot River, Kleinmond, Bettys Bay, Hermanus, Stanford and Gansbaai to mention a few which offer exciting activities such as:shark cage diving, whale watching, hiking, mountain biking,fishing, kayaking , power boating, sailing,body surfing, wind surfing, horse riding, wine/ beer tasting,abseiling,quad biking and bird watching.
 Closer to home, the Bot River Lagoon is a mere 2km from the Lodge where you can enjoy hours of water, sand and fun in the sun.

 Published in Bird life with Comments Off on Casual walk from Grotto Beach to Sopiesklip

 Sopiesklip, a tourist attraction for visitors to Hermanus who enjoy exploring.

 Curiosity got the better of us after hearing stories of a hollow in a rock with a carved doorway.